-We developed a new story for a Sherpa tour using a relatively small cast of 6.
+We developed a new story for a van tour using a relatively small cast of 6.
 It combined elements of traditional mumming plays combined with the Christmas story.
 From December 1980 until March 1981 we toured this show, which was simply called Winter.
 We called the troupe the Angel Mummers, and we took it to Derbyshire, Leicester and Cheshire, as well as locally.

-The show was particularly finely made, with a beautiful hand-printed cloth set decorated with woodcuts.
+The show was finely made, with a beautiful hand-printed cloth set decorated with woodcuts.
 I made the prints and the masks, and the costumes were lovingly created and sewn by Jane Matthews and Viv Howard, from Manchester Polytechnic.
 Kay Kennedy played the central character, Old Mary, and Gill Pearson joined us as musician and administrator.

 Alan’s idea was that Horse + Bamboo could move into the camp for the Christmas period.
 This would allow some of the staff a much-needed Christmas break whilst providing the refugees with seasonal entertainment.
 I gathered a team who could spare a couple of weeks over Christmas – myself, Kay, Gwyneth Lamb our musician, Peter Lindhout, Jane Matthews.
 Between us we concocted a series of events for the period.
 Performances of Winter; parades with our Dragon; fire and fireworks.
 It was all gloriously strange and rather odd.
 For the Vietnamese refugees I’m not sure how it must have appeared, as our mumming/Christian colour symbolism was topsy-turvy for them.
 For example, the villain in our show, the Red Dragon, suggested instead a hero.
 Our friendly white angels they associated with death…and so on.
 Still, it livened up the otherwise monotonous life of a rather grim camp.

 Then after Christmas Sue Auty and Edward Taylor joined us for a tour.
 Gill Pearson took over the music from Gwyneth.
 On a few occasions we performed the full theatre show.
 But Angel Mummers appeared as often as not as a pub mumming show with live music, or even as a street event.
-Edward made an effective MC, along with the cast of Old Mary, a Salesman, a Dragon, a unicorn and two noisy soldiers armed with fireworks.
+Edward made a great MC, along with the cast of Old Mary, a Salesman, a Dragon, a unicorn and two noisy soldiers armed with fireworks.
 Winter was uncharacteristic of the company’s work, probably because the story was very close to being a traditional mumming play.
 Despite this when we were asked by Westminster Abbey to end the first of the Westminster Easter Parades with a short performance in the Abbey, we again turned to the show and successfully revived it.
 We used the altar and the medieval rood screen as part of our set.
 Not surprisingly it never looked better.